KratosMultiphysics/CoSimIO/docs/tutorials/cpp/basic_data_exchange_with_kratos.md

 ```

 ## Data Exchange with Kratos
 Here we try to send some data to Kratos and get it back from it.
 Then we can check if both data are the same.
-Again the python file for Kratos side is very similar to the one descirbed in the [python tutorial](../python/integration_co_sim_io.md):
+Again the python file for Kratos side is very similar to the one described in the [python tutorial](../python/integration_co_sim_io.md):

 ```python
 from KratosMultiphysics.CoSimulationApplication import CoSimIO